mrudden/michaelrudden.com-2019/README.md

 Michael is always looking for good speaking opportunities, especially within the technology community.

 ## Technology
 Michael takes a technology-agnostic approach to ensure the right tools are used to solve the problem at hand.
-His background in technology spans both cutting-edge technologies and legacy environments.
+His approach to technology succeeds with both cutting-edge technologies and legacy environments.

 ## Contact
 Use the links above to reach out to Michael.